 Tip: You can use a hole punch and red construction paper and tape on the little red noses or use red stickers.

-Tip: A little Note the Elf can leave: “You have been Good!
-I am so proud of you.
+Tip: A little Note the elf can leave: “You have been good!
+I’m so proud of you.
 So off to the North Pole to Santa, I flew.
 He sent me back with some stickers for you!
-They are shiny, great, fun and new.
+They are shiny, great, fun, and new.
 I hope you don’t mind, I used just a few.”

 Tip: Most Krispy Kreme locations are open late, so you can grab these after the kiddos head to bed.
-Or wake up early and go to a Mom and Pop donut shop.
-These often come in plain white boxes too, which you can decorate with a “North Pole Donut Logo” Or if you need a really easy idea, put some donut holes on a plate with some sprinkles!
+Or wake up early and go to a mom and pop donut shop.
+These often come in plain white boxes, which you can decorate with a “North Pole Donut” logo.
+Even easier, put some donut holes on a plate and add sprinkles.

-Tip: Here’s a little note the Elf could leave.
-“To the North Pole, I went and came back with a game.
-Let’s build a marshmallow (play-doh) snowman and give him a name.”
+Tip: Here’s a little note the elf could leave: “To the North Pole I went and came back with a game.
+Let’s build a marshmallow (or play-doh) snowman and give him a name.”

 Do you have to hound the kids to brush their teeth?
 Did your child lose a tooth?
 Have the elf leave a note in toothpaste to remind the kids to brush.
-Or have the “Tooth-fairy” wrap the Elf in dental floss to keep him from sneaking away the dollar under your child’s pillow.
+Or have the “Tooth Fairy” wrap the elf in dental floss to keep him from stealing the dollar under your child’s pillow.

 Tip: Unless you save it for the stocking, have the elf bring a new toothbrush or tube of toothpaste.

 Oh no!
-Your Elf went to the North Pole and came back with a cold.
-Set him up wrapped in a washcloth “blanket” with tissues, the remote control, and the thermometer.
+Your elf went to the North Pole and came back with a cold.
+Set him up wrapped in a washcloth “blanket” with tissues, the remote control, and a thermometer.